clementnader/cbtc_configuration_checking/launch_function/README.md

 # CBTC SA Verification various functions

-This tool helps with various verifications.
+This tool helps with various verifications (the list is available in the file "main.py").
 It works with no graphic interface, results and logs are printed in the cmd window and are stored in a log file.
 In addition, some functions produce a verification file that will be opened at the end of the execution.

-User has to modify **"main.py"** file to uncomment the line(s) (by removing the '#' symbol in front of the line) that they want to launch, explanations of the different functions are given in the file, and in particular at the last line starting by "@inputs", it is specified what inputs are required to launch the verifications.
+User has to modify **"main.py"** file to uncomment the function(s) (by removing the '#' symbol in front of the line) that they want to launch, explanations of the different functions are given in the file, and in particular at the last line starting by "@inputs:", it is specified what inputs are required to launch the verifications.

 These inputs have to be filled inside **"config.ini"** file.